pyo7410/pyo7410/README.md

 ### Hello, I'm Seongpyo Jo!
 - I love coding
-- I' am interested in backend and frontend
+- I'm interested in backend and frontend
 - I'm interested in deep learning recently, so I'm planning to learn it.